Preview

 Abstract

-The ability of CIK cells to recognize and lyse tumor cells has been demonstrated in preclinical studies in vitro.
-The ClinicalTrials.gov portal has registered over 600 completed clinical trials devoted to the method of cellular immunotherapy, including over 30 on the use of CIK.
-There are many ways to obtain cells drugs based on lymphocytes.
-Their common drawback is the need for additional blood sampling to obtain a cell preparation in large volumes, so it remains relevant to develop new approaches that take into account the solution to this problem.
-The purpose of the study was to evaluate the possibility of using leukocyte filters as a source of lymphocytes to obtain large doses of CIK.
-Materials and methods.
-The article describes in detail the procedure for extracting lymphocytes from leukocyte filters (30 donors).
-Lymphocytes were cultured in a CO2 incubator for 10-14 days in a medium with IL-2 and IL-15.
-The level of cell activation was assessed by ELISA and flow cytometry.
-The subpopulation composition of T, NK, TNK, B lymphocytes (CD3, CD4, CD8, CD14, CD16, CD19, CD45, CD56) and activation markers on them (CD38 and HLA-DR) were assessed before and after activation.
-Results.
-The possibility of using leukocyte filters after separation of plasma with leukocytes remaining on them was assessed.
-The functional activity of extracted lymphocytes and the cytokine composition of supernatants after cultivation in a complete nutrient medium were studied.
-Peptide complex (supernatant) contained high doses of signaling proteins: IL-2, IL-6 IL-10, IFNγ, TNFα and retained its functional activity after long-term storage at low temperatures.
-The drug is sterile and consists predominantly of T-, TNK- and NK- cells with a high level of viability and contains activation markers: HLA-DR, CD38.
-Conclusion.
-Thus, up to 350 million activated lymphocytes and aliquots with the supernatant were obtained from one filter.
-The drug can be used both for basic research and for administering AIT to cancer patients in order to restore the patients’ own antitumor immunity potential.
-This amount of cellular and acellular preparation is sufficient to conduct a larger number of AIT courses without additional blood sampling.
+The ability of cytokine-induced killer (CIK) cells to recognize and lyse tumor cells has been shown in preclinical in vitro studies.
+The database ClinicalTrials.gov currently registers over 600 completed clinical studies on cellular immunotherapy including more than 30 trials with CIK cells.
+There are many ways to obtain the lymphocyte-based cell products.
+In our opinion, their common drawback is the need for additional blood samples to obtain cell preparation in large volumes, thus requiring the development of new approaches in the field.
+We have proposed an idea of lymphocyte extraction using leukocyte filters with subsequent in vitro activation of these cells.
+The purpose of our study was to test the opportunity of using leukocyte filters as a source of lymphocytes to obtain large doses of CIK.
+The study included data from 30 donors.
+The article describes in detail the procedure for extracting lymphocytes from leukocyte filters.
+The isolated lymphocytes were cultured in plastic bottles in the CO2-incubator for 10-14 days in a medium based on RPMI-1640 supplied with IL-2 and IL-15.
+The level of cell activation was assessed using enzyme-linked immunosorbent assay (ELISA) and flow cytometry.
+The subpopulation profile of T, NK, TNK, B lymphocytes (CD3, CD4, CD8, CD14, CD16, CD19, CD45, CD56) and surface activation markers (CD38 and HLA-DR) before and after cell activation were assessed.
+We have assessed the possibility of using leukocyte filters as a tool of cell separation from leukocyte-rich plasma.
+The functional activity of extracted lymphocytes and cytokine contents of supernatants were studied after cultivation in a complete nutrient medium.
+The supernatant peptide complex was shown to contain high doses of signaling proteins, i.e., IL-2, IL-6 IL-10, IFNγ, TNFα and retained its functional activity after long-term storage at low temperatures.
+The resulting cell product is sterile and consists predominantly of T, TNK and NK cells with a high level of viability and expressed activation markers (HLA-DR, CD38).
+Each single filter procedure allowed getting of up to 350 million activated lymphocytes and supernatant aliquots.
+This preparation may be used both for basic research and for administering autologous immune therapy to cancer patients in order to restore the patients’ own antitumor immunity potential.
+This amount of cellular and cell-free products is sufficient to conduct more courses of immune therapy without additional blood sampling.

 About the Authors